 Pusser’s Rum was created using the Admiralty’s blending recipe and is bottled at 54.5% ABV, although it now often only contains 40% abv so that it can be distributed to Naval bases.

 To achieve a refreshing taste in a Painkiller cocktail, several fruit juices are added: usually orange, pineapple and coconut flavored.

 For best results, try to obtain freshly squeezed orange juice and add a fresh pineapple wedge.
 The traditional drink also comes with grated nutmeg.

 In the 1980s, the Pusser company trademarked the cocktail, ensuring that it contains original Pusser’s Rum when it is served in restaurants or bars.

 Although you can use a different ingredient, the rich and aromatic taste blended with the fresh juices won’t be quite the same.

 First, make sure you have all the necessary ingredients at hand.
 In addition to this list, don’t forget the ice.

-- Begin by adding all of the liquids to your shaker, combining them with ice, and shaking until you have a well-chilled mixture
+- Begin by adding all of the liquids to your cocktail shaker with ice, and shaking until you have a well-chilled mixture

 - Strain your drink over the crushed ice into a hurricane glass or snifter